Summary of Significant Accounting Prinicples

 Vehicles and prototypes: 3 - 5 years

 On April 22, 2010, the directors of the Company approved a forward stock split of the common stock of the Company on a 14:1 basis.
 On May 12, 2010, the stockholders of the Company voted to approve the amendment of the certificate of incorporation resulting in a decrease of the number of shares of Common stock.
+The Company filed a 14c definitive information statement with the Securities and Exchange Commission and mailed the same to its shareholders.
 Management filed the certificate of amendment decreasing the authorized shares of common stock with the State of Nevada on September 8, 2010.
-On February 11, 2015, the Company filed a certificate of amendment to its articles of incorporation to increase teh authorized shares of common stock to 500,000,000.

 The capital stock of the Company is as follows: